 While on holiday earlier this month I read the introduction to a book about mindfulness.
 I had been aware of the concept becoming much discussed in the media but hadn’t up to now taken much notice.
 I had a quick look at it a year or so ago and decided, perhaps unfairly, that it sounded a bit like the transcendental meditation (TM) that was so popular in the 1960s and 70s – so just a case of old wine in new bottles.
 Like mindfulness TM does not have to have a religious basis, despite its origins in India and Buddhism.
 It is promoted as a method for relaxation, stress reduction and self-development, it begat an industry of practitioners, teachers and (paid for) courses, and it was adopted by corporations, government departments and other institutions.
 TM explicitly had mindfulness at its core, along with focussed attention “in the moment” and on the mind-body connection.
 There is an interesting study to be done (in fact it probably has been done) on the psycho-social and cultural background that generated the perceived need and market for TM in the 60s and 70s.
 There may well be parallels now in the emergence of ‘mindfulness’ in conditions of late or liquid modernity.
 I think a comparison of the two forms of mediation and their co-option by corporate interests and their respective conjunctures of origin and elaboration would be very interesting.
-Using the best CBD vape cartridges claim to reduce stress and anxiety and promote more inner peace, creativity, health, success and happiness.
+Using top notch pure cbd oil that claims to reduce stress and anxiety and promote more inner peace, creativity, health, success and happiness.

 There may well have been somewhat different sources of stress and anxiety in the 60s and 70s as compared with now but the emphasis on individual solutions to problems, solutions that can be found by looking inwards rather than outwards to the underlying causes of the circumstances of our insecurities and anxieties, is common to both and points to the growing individualism of our culture and ideology, however, people has use different types of medications, check the list here to find the best for you.